St Edmund Hall Boat Club: SEHBC at the Olympics

-Later years

-More recently, the Women's 1st VIII were Head of the River in Summer Eights in 2006, and maintained their headship in 2007, 2008, and 2009, a first in college history.
+Additionally, Stewart Douglas-Mann represented the club and the England team at the 1958 British Empire and Commonwealth Games in Cardiff, Wales.

+Recent Successes

 The men have had notable success in Torpids over the years.
-Each of the Men's 1st VIII, 2nd VIII, and 3rd VIII has won blades five times or more (the 3rd VIII most recently in 1983, the 2nd VIII most recently in 2016, and the 1st VIII six times, most recently in 2009).
+Each of the Men's 1st VIII, 2nd VIII, and 3rd VIII has won blades five times or more (the 3rd VIII most recently in 1983, the 2nd VIII most recently in 2016, and the 1st VIII seven times, most recently in 2019).
 Both the 1st and 2nd Torpids VIIIs were awarded blades in 2009.
 SEHBC has achieved this feat at least once before in the 1930s.
 The Men's 2nd VIII went on to be awarded blades in Summer Eights of the same year.

-Facilities

-The club has a well-equipped erg room, containing 16 Concept2 ergs and with large mirrors lining one wall.
-In addition, the club has access to several Rowperfect machines.

-Above the boat bays is a large club room, with a bar and basic facilities, including a large balcony with a good view from the Greenbank round to the Finish.
-The walls are adorned with SEHBC memorabilia, including historic blades and photographs.
+The Men's 1st VIII most recently achieved the impressive feat of Division 1 blades in both Torpids and Summer Eights in 2019.

+In Summer VIIIs of 2025, the Men's 3rd VIII won blades and matched the all time record of gaining +11 positions in one Eights Week.